novastemtutoring/nova-stem-tutoring/content/sections/3-Portfolio.en.md

     imageFileNameDetail: "experience/uva_centered_logo.jpg",
     header: "REU Mentor",
     subheader: "Mentor for Research Experience for Undergraduates",
-    content: "Mentored undergraduate student in biomedical engineering for one summer of research",
+    content: "Mentored undergraduate student in biomedical engineering for one summer of research (2018)",
-    extraInfo: []

   },
 ]